krawsssyy/writeups/CTFs/defcamp-quals-2025-ctf-writeups.md

     }
 ```

 With this, we can drain all 10 items from the seller while the listing is still active.
-Putting this all together in a script, we get (gold was bought in chunks to avoid mishaps with the overflow).
+Putting this all together in a script, we get (gold was bought in chunks to avoid mishaps with the overflow) the flag.

 ```JS
 import { ethers } from "ethers";